 I have migrated to Australia in 2002, I have spent 13 years of my life here.
 While it’s been a good portion of my life that I had lived here, I always feel grateful to experience this country, people and lifestyle.

-No seriously think of it this way, I was born in a country with one billion population where majority of the people live below poverty line.
+No seriously think of it this way, I was born in a country with one billion population where the majority of the people live below the poverty line.
 I don’t want to calculate probability but the number will be very low.

-How lucky one can be to be born in such a place, that too to parents who are not rich but well above the poverty line and not all people above poverty will have the ability and right chances to immigrate to a developed country for better lifestyle.
+How lucky one can be to be born in such a place, that too to parents who are not rich but well above the poverty line and not all people above poverty will have the ability and right chances to immigrate to a developed country for a better lifestyle.

 I came here to do my masters, I still remember the day fresh in my memory, the drive from the airport, smell and the first impressions.

 I come from a place where most of the days were hot, it used to always make me smile on a wet rainy day.
 Summer was most hated of all seasons because of the extreme temperatures.

 To make my visit even more welcoming, it was drizzling on my way from the airport, all I could do was admire the greenery, roads and infrastructure.

 Fast-forwarding 13 years, I don’t miss any opportunity to bask in the sun, I like warm and sunny days now.
 If it’s a cloudless day, I find it hard to stay indoors.